elki-project/elki-project.github.io/howto/inputformat.md

 The separator character(s) can be set e.g. using `-parser.colsep ","` with the default being whitespace, comma or semicolon.

-A more detailed description and *an example file* can be found in the package documentation of [de.lmu.ifi.dbs.elki.datasource.parser](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/datasource/parser/package-summary.html)
+A more detailed description and *an example file* can be found in the package documentation of [elki.datasource.parser](/releases/current/javadoc/elki/datasource/parser/package-summary.html)

 ARFF files
 ----------

-Since ELKI 0.4.0~beta2, a simple [ArffParser](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/datasource/parser/ArffParser.html) is included.
+Since ELKI 0.4.0, a simple [ArffParser](/releases/current/javadoc/elki/datasource/parser/ArffParser.html) is included.
 It does not yet include support for sparse vectors, since we want to avoid materializing them, and mixing dense and sparse vectors in relations is currently deliberately not allowed.
 We are however planning to at least have support for all-dense and all-sparse files soon.
 Additionally the ArffParser includes some code to automatically convert certain relations into the ELKI types of ExternalID and ClassLabel that are semantically stronger than regular labels.

 LibSVM format
 -------------

-ELKI 0.6.5 can read files in libSVM format via [LibSVMFormatParser](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/datasource/parser/LibSVMFormatParser.html)
+ELKI 0.6.5 can read files in libSVM format via [LibSVMFormatParser](/releases/current/javadoc/elki/datasource/parser/LibSVMFormatParser.html)

 Custom input formats
 --------------------

 In many cases you will want to implement your own parser.
-ELKI is designed to be extended this way.
+ELKI is *designed* to be extended in many ways, including parsers.

 The main extension points are:

--   [de.lmu.ifi.dbs.elki.datasource.parser.AbstractStreamingParser](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/datasource/parser/AbstractStreamingParser.html) which can serve as a base class for reading data streams.
+- [elki.datasource.parser.AbstractStreamingParser](/releases/current/javadoc/elki/datasource/parser/AbstractStreamingParser.html) which can serve as a base class for reading data streams.
 The `tokenize` method may be useful for splitting individual lines.
--   [de.lmu.ifi.dbs.elki.datasource.parser.Parser](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/datasource/parser/Parser.html) the (non-streaming) API for custom parsers, which consists of a single method: `public [MultipleObjectsBundle](./MultipleObjectsBundle) parse([InputStream](./InputStream) in);`
+- [elki.datasource.parser.Parser](/releases/current/javadoc/elki/datasource/parser/Parser.html) the (non-streaming) API for custom parsers, which consists of a single method: `public [MultipleObjectsBundle](./MultipleObjectsBundle) parse([InputStream](./InputStream) in);`
--   [de.lmu.ifi.dbs.elki.datasource.AbstractDatabaseConnection](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/datasource/AbstractDatabaseConnection.html) an abstract base class for custom data sources (e.g. database connectors, that do not read from a single `InputStream`)
+- [elki.datasource.AbstractDatabaseConnection](/releases/current/javadoc/elki/datasource/AbstractDatabaseConnection.html) an abstract base class for custom data sources (e.g. database connectors, that do not read from a single `InputStream`)